cronologic-de/ug_tbt2pcie/source/index.rst

 .. only:: html

-    This user guide is also availabe as `PDF download
+    This user guide is also available as `PDF download
     <https://docs.cronologic.de/_/downloads/tbt2pcie/en/latest/pdf/>`_.

 .. only:: latex